The purpose of this study is to determine whether Allogeneic Cardiosphere-Derived Cells

 - 3. History of cardiac tumor, or cardiac tumor demonstrated on screening MRI.

-- 5. History of radiation treatment to the chest or thorax.
+- 6. History of radiation treatment to the central or left side of thorax.